 Jane’s Walks are free, locally organized walking tours, in which people get together to explore, talk about and celebrate their neighbourhoods.

-- Designed and facilitated a train-the-trainer program for Jane’s Walk neighbourhood organizers.
+As Program Manager for Jane’s Walks between 2013-2015, I designed and facilitated a train-the-trainer program for volunteer neighbourhood organizers.

-- Initiated and coordinated partnerships and trainings with community-based agencies and funders including Action For Neighbourhood Change offices, Toronto Public Libraries, Toronto Community Housing Corporation, Community Health Centres, the City of Toronto, Community Development Halton, and the Greenbelt Foundation
+Throughout my work, I initiated and coordinated partnerships and training workshops with community-based agencies with Action For Neighbourhood Change offices, Toronto Public Libraries, Toronto Community Housing Corporation, Community Health Centres, the City of Toronto, Community Development Halton, and the Greenbelt Foundation.

 Inspiration: While organizing Trade School Toronto, it was difficult to find class space that was storefront, accessible and near transit for free or barter.
 Fortunately our organizers managed to work with cafes, art galleries, and universities.